skytap/well-architected-framework/security/securitymanagement.md

 #### Secrets Management

-The Skytap platform utilizes at rest encryption on all storage and strong in transit controls through our portal or API.
+The {{site.Brand}} platform utilizes at rest encryption on all storage and strong in transit controls through our portal or API.
 However, these aren't designed to protect application secrets that may become compromised due to development errors; application or operating system